Cockchafer: Predators

-M. melolontha adults are predated by ground beetles and ants.
-Larvae are predated by click beetles while underground.
+M. melolontha adults are predated by ground beetles (Carabidae) and ants (Formicidae).
+Larvae are predated by click beetles (Elateridae) while underground.
 Starlings, crows, and gulls also predate M. melolontha larvae, often after a field has been plowed.

 Parasites

 Dexia rustica is a parasitic fly that uses M. melolontha larvae as their hosts.
-D. rustica eggs hatch underground and look for cockchafer larvae to hibernate within over the winter.
-Their presence will ultimately kill the beetle larvae in the spring.
-One to six fly larva can parasitise a single host.
+D. rustica eggs hatch underground and search for hibernating cockchafer larvae.
+Their presence will ultimately kill the beetle larvae in spring when the fly hibernates.
+About 30 to 35 cm below the ground, over 10 percent of the grub (or larvae) can be parasitised by one to six D. rustica.